 The notice provides that such repayments to an IRA are not subject to the one rollover per 12-month period limitation or the restriction on rollovers for inherited IRAs.

-If funds were withheld from the RMD for federal or state taxes, taxpayers must return the amount of the gross distribution in order to void taxation of those amounts.
+If funds were withheld from the RMD for federal or state taxes, taxpayers must return the amount of the gross distribution in order to avoid taxation of those amounts.
 Such taxes withheld will still be applied against the 2020 tax liability but if they exceed the 2020 tax liability a refund would not be available until the 2020 tax return is filed in 2021.

 Please reach out to any member of your Beacon team for guidance on this change to the 2020 RMD requirements and if you would like, coordination to re-deposit the funds into one of your tax deferred accounts that we manage.